vidmantas/cucumberator/README.md

 * support of multiple scenarios per feature file
 * autocomplete for available steps
+* tests

 ## SUGGESTIONS?

-Drop me a line or free feel to contribute!
+Drop me a line or feel free to contribute!